 Spring Data JPA Example

-In this Spring Data JPA example, see how a one-to-many relationship is implemented between two relational tables book and author.
+In this example, we'll walk through implementing a one-to-many relationship using Spring Data JPA, focusing on the relational tables book and author.

 Entities